comeara/pillar/README.md

 This method requires [Simple Build Tool (sbt)][sbt].
 Building an RPM also requires [Effing Package Management (fpm)][fpm].

-    % sbt assembly # builds just the jar file to the target/ directory
+    % sbt assembly # builds just the jar file in the target/ directory

-    % sbt rh-package # builds an RPM to the target/ directory
+    % sbt rh-package # builds the jar and an RPM in the target/ directory

 The RPM installs Pillar to /opt/pillar